mathewgomas-alfred/mathewgomas.io/resources_page.rst

 Animator Reference Plugin

-    The plugin allows you to load videos into Krita.
+    This plugin allows you to load videos into Krita.
 You can then import frames to use as reference images.

     https://github.com/scottpetrovic/animator-video-reference